mkuyper/wanhal/README.md

 Intrigued by his style, not least by his use of minor-key _Sturm-und-Drang_-like dramatism, I decided to have a look at what else he might have composed.
-Thankfully, works attributed to Wanhal have been [cataloged](https://cmc.wp.musiclibraryassoc.org/thematic-index/vanhal-johann-baptist-1739-1813/) by scholars Paul Bryan (symphonies) and Alexander Weinmann (non-symphonic works).
-These indices revealed an extraordinarily large corpus of works; his output of over 1300 compositions apparently included at least 100 quartets and over 70 symphonies.
+Thankfully, works attributed to Wanhal had been [cataloged](https://cmc.wp.musiclibraryassoc.org/thematic-index/vanhal-johann-baptist-1739-1813/) by scholars Paul Bryan (symphonies) and Alexander Weinmann (non-symphonic works).
+These indices reveal an extraordinarily impressive corpus of works; his output of over 1,300 compositions apparently included at least 100 quartets and over 70 symphonies.
 Excitingly, the catalog also mentions over 100 sacred works with at least 58 masses.
 As a life-long singer and avid (amateur) performer of church music, to me this presented an interesting potential.
-Unfortunately, only two of these masses appear to have been published, the rest survives only in manuscripts and copies in a multitude of archives all across Europe.
+Unfortunately, only two of these masses appear to have been published, the rest survives only in manuscripts and copies in a multitude of archives strewn all across Europe.

 The [Répertoire International des Sources Musicales (RISM)](https://rism.info/) proved an invaluable resource at revealing where these forgotten pieces may be